Radiation, pollution and cancer risk

 Naturally occurring radiation is ionising radiation given off by natural sources (see radon), but the vast majority of people are rarely exposed to amounts high enough to cause damage.

 Our main exposure to ionising radiation is through diagnostic medical X-rays and other types of body imaging such as radiography.
-It is estimated that about six in 1,000 cancers are associated with diagnostic radiation but it’s important to remember that, while it’s worth avoiding unnecessary X-rays or scans, medical X-rays are generally used where they are the best solution and the need for the investigation outweighs the small potential risk.
+It is important to remember that, while it’s worth avoiding unnecessary X-rays or scans, medical X-rays are generally used where they are the best solution and the need for the investigation outweighs the small potential risk.
 Where possible, doctors will recommend other types of imaging that don’t use radiation (such as ultrasound or an MRI scan).
 Talk to your doctor if you are concerned about having an X-ray, and tell them about any previous ones you may have had.

 Most airports now use body scanners as part of their security measures.
 These scanners use either radio waves or ionising radiation, but in both cases at such small doses that they do not raise your cancer risk.